How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 Pastries + Breads

-Much like in a cafe, croissants, pain au chocolats, and simple breads served with butter and jam can be expected with a continental breakfast at a hotel.
+Much like in a cafe, croissants, pain au chocolat, and simple breads served with butter and jam can be expected with a continental breakfast at a hotel.

 Basket of French pastries served for breakfast in France

-At a hotel in Paris, a waiter brought this basket of pastries to our table as part of the included breakfast!
+At this dreamy hotel in Paris, a waiter brought this basket of pastries to our table as part of the included breakfast!

 Fruit